Alain Soral: Far-right radicalization

 During the following years, Soral built a network of structures and businesses dedicated to promote his ideas while also benefiting him financially.
-No longer being invited by the French mainstream media after his move to the far-right, he turned to the Internet where he became particularly influential.
+No longer invited by the French mainstream media after his move to the far-right, he turned to the Internet where he became particularly influential.
 He published countless viral videos of himself discussing various topics; his movement's website became one of the most popular French-language sources of "alternative" information.
 Soral's association with Dieudonné also helped him gain in influence.
 His book Comprendre l'Empire (Understanding the Empire, 2011) was one of the best-selling essays in France in 2012 and 2013.
 In the course of the 2010s, he came to be perceived essentially as a far-right, antisemitic ideologue.
-He became one of the most active and famous French conspiracy theorists, promoting among other things the theories about 9/11.
+He became one of the most active and famous French conspiracy theorists, notably promoting the theories about 9/11.
 He called the 2012 Toulouse and Montauban shootings a "joint French-Israeli operation" aimed at discrediting Muslims, and a "low-budget version of 9/11".

 In 2013, Soral started calling himself a "national-socialist", though he claimed that he did not mean that in the usual sense.
-He later claimed that he was not antisemitic but "judeophobic" and was merely against "Zionists".
+He later claimed that he was not antisemitic but "judeophobic" and was merely opposed to the "Zionists".
 Soral also became a proponent of Holocaust denial: he and Dieudonné associated with denier Robert Faurisson and introduced his ideas to a new, younger audience.
 When Faurisson died in 2018, Soral paid tribute to him.

 In 2014, Soral and Dieudonné announced their intention to create a new political party, "Réconciliation nationale" (National Reconciliation), but this did not materialize.
 In 2016, Equality and Reconciliation was reported to have about 4500 members Soral and his supporters notably organized paid survivalist and training camps in France.
 Soral also developed his movement's activities in Switzerland, especially after he moved there in 2019.

+In 2016, Soral was a guest speaker at an event about the rise of alternative media and subsequent decline of mainstream media, organized by Rossiya Segodnya in Moscow.
+While in Russia, he praised Vladimir Putin's government as a "model".
+His visit was endorsed by nationalist ideologue Aleksandr Dugin.

 In 2017, Soral and his movement were banned from Facebook for violating the platform's rules on racism and homophobia.
 In 2020, they were banned from YouTube for hate speech.

 In 2019, it was reported that Soral's influence was waning in his political environment and that he was being criticized by younger conspiracy theorists, as his credibility had been damaged by his excesses and his tendency to profit financially from his political discourses.

+Since the October 7 attacks, Soral has consistently voiced an anti-Israel position, comparing French-Israeli IDF soldiers to "those Frenchmen who went to fight for Daesh" and decrying what he sees as the National Rally's pro-Israel positions.